rb979/ECMC2414CA/README.md

 ### Game Setup
 - The game has `n` players and `n` decks of cards, both numbered `1 ... n`.
 - There are `8n` cards in the pack, with both players and decks holding four each.
 Each card has a positive integer denomination.
-- The decks and players form a ring topology, with players having a deck to their left and right.
-Player 1 has Deck 1 to their left, and Deck 2 to their right.
+- The decks and players form a ring topology, with players having a deck to their left and right. main.Player 1 has main.Deck 1 to their left, and main.Deck 2 to their right.
 - A pack is generated from a pack file, consisting of `8n` lines each containing a single integer which is a card denomination.
 - Cards are dealt in a round-robin fashion first between the players and then between the decks.
 - To win the game, a player must hold four cards of the same denomination.

 ### Gameplay

-- If a player has won, they should print `Player <n> wins`, notify the other threads, and exit.
+- If a player has won, they should print `main.Player <n> wins`, notify the other threads, and exit.
   - The program does not need to handle multiple players winning at the same time.
 - Otherwise, each player takes the card from the top of the deck to their left, and discards one to the bottom of the deck to their right.
 - Players should implement the following strategy: